udplabs/zartan/docs/README.md

 ### Local environment variables

+> NOTE: ℹ️ Optional
+>
-> NOTE: ℹ️ Optional, if you prefer to use your own SparkPost account the following [documentation](https://www.sparkpost.com/docs/getting-started/getting-started-sparkpost/) should help.
+> If you prefer to use your own SparkPost account the following [documentation](https://www.sparkpost.com/docs/getting-started/getting-started-sparkpost/) should help.
+>
+> Sendgrid is supported as well.
+See [more information](https://docs.sendgrid.com/for-developers/sending-email/api-getting-started) on getting started with Sendgrid.

 Set up the `.env` file: